AdilHydari/Mandelbrot-Neon-128/README.md

 ![](mandel.png)

 ## Compilation
 Felt too lazy to create a make file but the compilation is straight forward, just use g++ and link openmp use a -march flag and link OpenCV.
-If you don't understand what I'm saying you probably shouldn't be in here.
 As a side note, mandel.png must already be in the folder, as I didn't feel like writing the code for creating a file.